sadnamSakib/Lets-Go/README.md

         - Maps can be iterated over.
         - Maps can be deleted.
         - Maps can be used to implement sets , cache etc
+        - Maps are not comparable and therefore cannot be used as map keys.
+        - We cannot take the address of an element inside the map like &a[key] , because the slice location can change and we might not find the value that we are looking for,hence it is a risky operation.
+        - If we keep structs inside maps we cannot change the values of those structs , therefore we usually keep the address of the structure in a map.
         - A nil map is a map with no storage assigned to it.Therefore it is not possible to add keys to a nil map.
         - The make function is used to make an empty map which has a storage assigned to it.
         - mapName["key"] returns two values : the value and a boolean which is true if the key is present in the map and false if it is not present.

+    - Structs :
+        - Structs are a collection of fields.
+        - Structs are used to define custom data types.
+        - Structs are value types.
+        - Structs are comparable.
+        - Structs can be used to implement interfaces by implementing all methods of an interface.
+        - Structs can be  used to format JSON data , XML data etc.
+        - Two structs are compatible if the fields have same types and names , same order.
+        - Example of a struct with different types and names and json tags
+        ```go{
+            type Employee struct {
+            Name   string    `json:"name"`
+            Number int       `json:"number"`
+            Boss   *Employee `json:"boss"`
+            }
+        }
+        ```

 ## **Day 6**
 - ### **Control Statements , Declarations & Types**